cakephp/docs/en/development/routing.rst

 .. _route-conditions:

-Using additional conditions when matching routes
+Using Additional Conditions When Matching Routes
 ------------------------------------------------

 When creating routes you might want to restrict certain URL's based on specific